 GMC introduced the Canyon pickup truck for the 2004 model year.
 Designed from the ground up, the Canyon is similar to Chevrolet’s Colorado pickup.
 Both were larger than the previous compact models they replaced — the GMC Sonoma and Chevrolet S-10.

 GMC’s intent with the Canyon was to provide greater power, space and functionality than the Sonoma offered.
 Two inline engines are based on the Vortec 4.2-liter six-cylinder that was introduced in the company’s Envoy sport utility vehicle.
 “Inline technology produces an engine with exceptional power, smoothness and world-class fuel efficiency,” said product manager Jerome Thiebaud.

-For 2006, a new optional sport suspension features 17-inch wheels.
-The CD player also gains MP3 capability, and box side steps are available on regular- and extended-cab models.
-A sunroof is optional, and a leather package is offered on extended-cab trucks.
-General Motors’ Passenger Sensing System airbag technology is now standard.
+An optional sport suspension features 18-inch wheels.
+The CD player also gains MP3 capability, and box side steps are available on regular and extended cab models.
+A sunroof is optional, and a leather package is offered on extended cab trucks.
+GM’s Passenger Sensing System airbag technology is now standard.

 A distinctive front end that features a prominent red GMC logo on the grille gives the Canyon a strong family resemblance to other GMC products.
 The grille has a chrome surround and dark smoke-gray crossbars.
 Overhangs are short, and GMC promotes the body’s “chiseled” appearance.